RoyCurtis/RAG/docs/iOS.md

 * There is no reliable way to hard refresh a web clip, except deleting the app and erasing site data in "Settings > Safari"
-* Form controls do not work (e.g. keyboard not shown), unless they have `-webkit-user-select` set to `text`.
-This fix was not needed on Safari, however.
+* ~~Form controls do not work (e.g. keyboard not shown), unless they have `-webkit-user-select` set to `text`.
+This fix was not needed on Safari, however.~~
+  * This fix arbitrarily stopped working, for no reason.
+Going back in git history and clearing cache found no cause.
+Oh well, turned off the ability to be a standalone app.

 # The forced Webkit monopoly